 Fish oil and flaxseed oil: Thanks to omega-3 fatty acids, fats keep skin healthy and make coats shine.

 Grains: Contains carbohydrates to provide a healthy and natural source of energy and vitality for dogs.

 There are several options to keep your dog’s mouth clean.
 The most effective is cleaning with a toothbrush and paste made for dogs.
 Both must be purchased at a pet store.
 Another way to clean your teeth is special soluble products in drinking water.
 They contain special substances that are harmless to the dog but decompose plaque and destroy bacteria.
 And the most pleasant method is giving your dog special chewing treats that clean the plaque from their teeth.

 The bottom line on nutrient-dense dog food

 Most pet parents are sensitive to the health of their dogs.
-Some choose prepared foods because they find it expensive and time-consuming to feed their dog a nutrient-dense diet from natural products.
+Some choose prepared foods because they find feeding their dog a nutrient-dense diet from natural products is expensive and time-consuming.
 Of course, each owner must make his own choice.

-Consult with your veterinarian about the vitamins and mineral supplements your pet needs based on their particular breed.
+Consult with your veterinarian about your dog’s vitamin and mineral supplement needs based on its breed.
 Remember, nutrition is the foundation of health and proper growth.